Espresso Powder Recipe

 Then, remove the pan from the oven and allow the espresso beans to cool.
 Working in batches, grind your espresso beans into as fine of a powder as your grinder will grind.

-Transfer your espresso powder to your airtight container and store for up to 5 months.
+Transfer your powder to your airtight container and store for up to 5 months.

 Favorite Recipes Using Espresso Powder

 Once I discovered the power of a little espresso powder to enhance the flavor of chocolate baked goods without leaving a bitter, coffee aftertaste, I never looked back!
-I’ve included a list of some of my favorite recipes using espresso powder for you below.
-These are all a great way to get started using your own espresso powder in your baking!
+I’ve included a list of some of my favorite recipes using it for you below.
+These are all a great way to get started using this in your baking!

 … and more